 Looking for soup recipes?

-This gnocchi soup is one of our new favorite soup recipes!
-Here are a few more popular soup recipes on A Couple Cooks:
+This gnocchi soup recipe is one of our all time faves.
+Here are a few more favorite soup recipes on A Couple Cooks:

 - Moroccan Spiced Cauliflower Soup

 - Creamy Corn Chowder (or Vegan Corn Chowder)

 - Vibrant Spring Green Soup